Lemon Granita

 How to Make Homemade Lemon Granita

 To make homemade lemon granita, simmer water and sugar in a pan on the stovetop, stir in fresh lemon juice and lemon zest, and pour everything into a shallow container.
 Freeze the mixture, and periodically scrape the ice crystals with a fork.
-A few hours of scraping and freezing later, and that’s it!
+A few (or a lot…) of hours of scraping and freezing later, and that’s it!
 A light and lemony frozen dessert.

 Which Container Should I Use for Lemon Granita?